-04 Sep Watch Out for These AT&T Phishing Scams!
+04 Sep Watch Out for These AT&T Scams!

-Received a text message from AT&T with a link inside?
+Received a AT&T message with link inside?
 Hold on!
 Don’t click on anything yet.
 These text messages are often AT&T scams!

-Recently, many people have said they’ve received text messages from AT&T containing unknown links.
+Recently, many people said they’ve received AT&T text messages containing unknown links.
 These links are phishing links that take you to a fake website where all the credentials you submit will end up in scammers’ hands, like your social security number, banking details, or credit card numbers.